 If the control voltage/modulator is at its maximum, then the entire carrier signal amplitude is passed through.
 If either the CV or the input signal is at 0 volts, there will be no output.

-If the CV is positive and the carrier is negative, then the output will be some negative value.
+If the CV is positive and the carrier is negative, the output will be negative.
 However, (and this is the important part) if the CV is negative (below 0 volts), then no carrier signal will pass through to the output.

 To help visualize, I’ve included the following illustration of a VCA signal flow graph: